btcforplebs/Signet/docs/SECURITY.md

 Administration is performed exclusively via the web UI, which requires JWT authentication.
 The web UI should be secured via network-level access control through the use of VPN/Wireguard/Tailscale, firewall rules, and reverse proxy authentication.

-We currently recommend running this on a locally trust machine only.
+We currently recommend running this on a locally trusted machine only.

 ## NIP-46 (Nostr Connect)